litestar-org/litestar/docs/lib/usage/starlite-app/app-hooks.rst

 application they are invoked with.
 And Starlite can hook into those events to perform certain tasks as intended for that particular event.

-These hooks accepts a `list of callables` - either sync/async functions, methods or class instances and you can pass those hooks as optional arguments to the ``Starlite`` instance.
+These hooks accept a `list of callables` - either sync/async functions, methods or class instances and you can pass those hooks as optional arguments to the ``Starlite`` instance.
 Two common examples of such hooks are the :class:`on_startup <starlite.config.AppConfig.on_startup>` and the :class:`on_shutdown <starlite.config.AppConfig.on_shutdown>` keyword arguments of the ``Starlite``